slamora/brackets-wiki/Pull-Request-Checklist.md

-High quality code and a top-notch user experience are very important in Brackets, and we carefully review pull requests keep it that way.
+High quality code and a top-notch user experience are very important in Brackets, and we carefully review pull requests to keep it that way.
 Here's what we expect of a good quality pull request - be sure to follow all these items for a smooth landing!

 Note: you must sign the **[Brackets Contributor License Agreement](http://dev.brackets.io/brackets-contributor-license-agreement.html)** before we can merge your first pull request.